 Get Fishing for Wellbeing

-“Angling has played a major part in my life and has substantially helped my mental health especially in recent years.
-I’m excited to be steering this project and coordinating my colleagues to help support as many people as possible with access to the amazing benefits of angling.
-I want as many people as possible to be able to enjoy all the natural benefits of spending time in nature next to water …and even catching the odd fish along the way!“
+“Angling has played a major part in my life and has substantially helped my mental health.
+I’m excited to be steering this project and coordinating my colleagues to help support as many people as possible to access to the amazing benefits of angling.
+I want to encourage everyone to enjoy all the natural benefits of spending time in nature next to water, and even catching the odd fish along the way!“

 Angling Development Manager (South)